Anna-IM/BlackWhite/README.md

-# BlackWhite simple homepage for website
+# BlackWhite simple homepage idea for a website

 Work in progress